-- Updating the Open Data Directive (2019/1024/EU) that should reference language data as a high-value data category.66 - Conducting of a study on the value of language data to identify and quantify the value of language data for citizens, public administrations and businesses. - Updating national policies (e.g., national Open Data policy, digital agenda or strategy for AI) to explicitly support the sharing of language data and LT. - Including obligatory (language) data management plans in all relevant national funding policies and calls for proposals if not yet included. - Conducting national surveys assessing translation practices in public administrations on all administrative levels.
+- Updating national policies (e.g., national Open Data policy, digital agenda or strategy for AI) to explicitly support the sharing of language data and LT. - Including obligatory (language) data management plans in all relevant national funding policies and calls for proposals if not yet included. - Conducting national surveys assessing translation practices in public administrations on all administrative levels.